Pashupati seal: Post-excavation history

-The finds from Mohenjo-daro were initially deposited in the Lahore Museum, but later moved to the ASI headquarters at New Delhi, where a new "Central Imperial Museum" was being planned for the new capital of the British Raj, in which at least a selection would be displayed.
+The finds from Mohenjo-daro were initially deposited in the Lahore Museum, but later moved to the ASI headquarters in New Delhi, where a new "Central Imperial Museum" was being planned for the new capital of the British Raj, in which at least a selection would be displayed.
 It became apparent that Indian independence was approaching, but the Partition of India was not anticipated until late in the process.
 The new Pakistani authorities requested the return of the Harappan pieces excavated on their territory, but the Indian authorities refused.
 Eventually an agreement was reached, whereby the finds, totalling some 12,000 objects (most sherds of pottery), were split equally between the countries; in some cases this was taken very literally, with some necklaces and girdles having their beads separated into two piles.
-In the case of the "two most celebrated sculpted figures", Pakistan asked for and received the so-called Priest-King figure, while India retained the much smaller Dancing Girl, and also the Pashupati seal.
+In the case of the "two most celebrated sculpted figures", Pakistan asked for and received the Priest-King figure, while India retained the Dancing Girl, and also the Pashupati seal.